 There are five spell books hidden throughout the castle: Fire Book, Ice Book, Bolt Book, Wind Book, and Summoning Tome.
 Performing a Spell Fusion attack is the exact same as using a sub-weapon.
 However, spell books must be toggled on (which is indicated by the background of the sub-weapon area in the HUD).
 Pressing both dash buttons while holding down on the control pad toggles between using spell books and using normal sub-weapons.
 Holding up on the control pad while pressing either dash buttons switches between different spell books on-the-fly.
 Spell books can also be toggled in the status menu.

-- Sub-Weapon - (8 jewels) Juste performs a rapid flurry of punches.
-If he is wearing the Nova Ring, he delivers a larger barrage of punches (at the cost of 10 jewels).
+- Sub-Weapon - (8 Hearts) Juste performs a rapid flurry of punches.
+If he is wearing the Nova Ring, he delivers a larger barrage of punches (at the cost of 10 Hearts).

 - Fire Book - (50 MP) Juste summons four slow-moving fireballs in a spread formation.